GraphWalker/graphwalker.github.io/content/docs/howto_create_a_small_test.md

 cd gw_test
 ```

-Create following file `src/test/java/ExampleTest.java` and copy and paste following into it:
+Create the following file `src/test/java/ExampleTest.java` and copy and paste the following into the file:

 ```java
 import org.graphwalker.core.condition.VertexCoverage;